cpaxton/cpaxton.github.io/quiz/index.md

   - [What halloween candy are you?](/quiz/what-halloween-candy-are-you/index.html)

 ### Bad Quizes
   - [Which rhetorical fallacy are you?](/quiz/which-rhetorical-fallacy-are-you/index.html) - The AI got stuck in a thing.
 Repeated questions, repeated answers, and not in an entertaining way like the cosmic horror quiz (spoiler alert).
+It's still pretty fun though.

 ## Ok, but what is it?